US STOCKS-Wall Street ends up amid record low volatility ahead of eventful week

 Traders have priced in a 73% chance of the U.S. central bank holding interest rates at the current 5%-5.25% range during its monetary policy meeting on June 13-14, according to CMEGroup's Fedwatch tool.
 However, they see a 50% chance of a rate hike in July.

-The two-year Treasury yield US2YT=RR, which tends to move in step with short-term rate expectations, slipped after a sharp jump in weekly jobless claims signaled a softening labor market.
+The two-year Treasury yield US2YT=RR, which tends to move in step with short-term rate expectations, slipped from one-week highs to 4.51% after a sharp jump in weekly jobless claims signaled a softening labor market.

 The U.S. Labor Department is due to release inflation data on June 13, the first day of the Fed meeting.
 The numbers are expected to show consumer prices cooled slightly in May but core prices remained sticky.